manticoresoftware/manticoresearch-php/docs/indices.md

 Describe
 ========
-Returns structure of an index.
+Returns the structure of an index.

-Expects `index` name.
+Expects the `index` name.

 `body` is optional.
-It support `pattern` as a column name for filtering the structure result.
+It supports `pattern` as a column name for filtering the structure result.

         $params = [
             'index' => 'testrt',